MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/gpio/gpioz/README.rst

 Rotary Encoder: Volume Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A rotary encoder to change the volume.
-A common module is the KY-040, which can be picked up from numerous shops.
+A rotary encoder to change the volume: A common module is the KY-040, which can be picked up from numerous shops.
 It has four pins, typically labelled DT, CLK, SW, GND.
 Connect GND to ground.
 Connect DT and CLK to the RPi with a 1 kOhm resistor each - these are pins ``a`` in ``b`` in the configuration.
 If later the rotation direction does not match, simply swap the pins in the configuration file.
 The pin SW (for switch) is not always